Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** Extremely large or important.
 **Sentence:** The monumental statue stood in the middle of the city square.
 **Conversation:**
-A – What did you think of the building?
+A – What did you think of the building
 B – It was monumental, I’ve never seen anything so big.

 ### Word: Mounting